05t3/EML-Parser/README.md

 ## License

-[Specify your license here, e.g., MIT License] - Add details or a link to the license file if applicable.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Contact